tedder/interview-code-tests/anagrams/README.md

 The input file will contain a list of input phrases, one per line.

-A dictionary will be given as an argument.
+A dictionary file will be given as an argument.
+This file contains one word per line.

 ## Expected output